Introduction

 Core Code

-This section lists the basic code used by the examples presented in this tutorial
+This section provides the basic code used by the "query geometry" examples

-Several of the sample scripts query a polymesh in order to get the xyz
+Several of the sample scripts query a polymesh

-the data to an array of vectors.
+performs the query and assigns the data to an array of vectors.

 It is often necessary to find the interpolated (ie. smoothed) normal at each